-Refer also to the IPART publication, The Year Ahead - Special Variations in 2020-21 - Fact sheet.
+Refer also to the IPART publication, Special Variations in 2021-22 - Information Paper.

 The response to this criterion should summarise the council's case for the proposed SV.
 It is necessary to show how the council has identified and considered its community's needs, as well as alternative funding options (to a rates rise).